10 Minute Read

 What does have to go through probate?

-If these next things are dealt with in a will, everything’s simpler.
-But if they’re not in the will, the probate court judge has to step in and assist the personal representative with what should be done with them.
+If the following items are dealt with in your will, everything’s simpler (because you’ve put down exactly who will get them.)
+But if they’re not in your will, the probate court judge has to step in and assist the personal representative with what should be done with them:

 - Sole Ownership Property – When property has only the name of the deceased person on the title or deed and is missing the POD or TOD, it would have to go through the probate process to decide ownership.